shawnmflemingc/faq/screenshot.md

 ## 7. **Auto-Saving Screenshots:**
    - **Snipping Tool Behavior:**
      - When you take a snip, the image will still be copied to your clipboard by default, but you can choose to automatically save the snip to a location of your choice by selecting "Save As" after capturing.

+# **For iOS (iPhone or iPad)**

+## **Taking a Screenshot**
+1. **For iPhones with Face ID (iPhone X and newer):**
+   - Press the `Side button` (on the right side) and the `Volume Up button` simultaneously.
+   - Quickly release both buttons.
+The screen will flash, and you'll hear a camera shutter sound (if the sound is on).
+   - A thumbnail of the screenshot will appear in the bottom-left corner of the screen.
+Tap it to edit or share, or swipe it away to dismiss.

+2. **For iPhones with a Home Button (iPhone 8 and earlier):**
+   - Press the `Home button` and the `Side button` (or Top button for older models) simultaneously.
+   - Quickly release both buttons.
+The screen will flash, and you'll hear a camera shutter sound.
+   - A thumbnail of the screenshot will appear in the bottom-left corner of the screen.

+3. **Accessing Screenshots:**
+   - Screenshots are automatically saved to the "Screenshots" album in the Photos app.

+## **Screen Recording**
+1. **Adding Screen Recording to Control Center:**
+   - Go to `Settings > Control Center`.
+   - Scroll down and tap the green `+` button next to "Screen Recording" to add it to your Control Center.

+2. **Recording Your Screen:**
+   - Open the Control Center:
+     - On iPhones with Face ID, swipe down from the top-right corner.
+     - On iPhones with a Home Button, swipe up from the bottom of the screen.
+   - Tap the `Screen Recording` button (a circle with a dot inside).
+A countdown will begin, and then the recording starts.
+   - To stop recording, open the Control Center again and tap the red `Screen Recording` button or tap the red status bar at the top and select "Stop."

+3. **Accessing Screen Recordings:**
+   - Screen recordings are automatically saved to the "Videos" album in the Photos app.

+---

+# **For Android**

+## **Taking a Screenshot**
+1. **Using Buttons:**
+   - Press the `Power button` and the `Volume Down button` simultaneously.
+   - Hold them for a moment until you see the screen flash, indicating a screenshot has been taken.
+   - A preview of the screenshot will appear at the bottom or top of the screen, depending on your device.

+2. **Using Gestures (Samsung, Huawei, etc.):**
+   - On some Android devices, you can swipe across the screen with your hand to take a screenshot.
+This feature may need to be enabled in `Settings > Advanced Features > Motions and Gestures`.

+3. **Accessing Screenshots:**
+   - Screenshots are saved in the "Screenshots" album in your Photos or Gallery app.

+## **Screen Recording**
+1. **Built-In Screen Recorder:**
+   - Many Android devices have a built-in screen recorder.
+   - Swipe down from the top of the screen to open the Quick Settings menu.
+   - Look for the `Screen Recorder` icon (you may need to swipe left or edit the Quick Settings to find it).
+Tap it to start recording.
+   - Choose whether you want to record audio and show touches on the screen, then tap `Start`.
+   - To stop recording, swipe down again and tap the `Stop` button in the notification panel.

+2. **Using Third-Party Apps:**
+   - If your device doesn't have a built-in screen recorder, you can download a screen recording app from the Google Play Store, like AZ Screen Recorder or Mobizen.
+   - Open the app, follow the on-screen instructions, and start recording.

+3. **Accessing Screen Recordings:**
+   - Screen recordings are usually saved in the "Videos" album in your Photos or Gallery app.